 Quitting may be hard, so prepare yourself.

 Remember, the urge to smoke will come and go.
+Most cravings only last 5 to 10 minutes.
 Here are some ways to manage cravings:

 - Do something else with your hands, like washing them, taking a shower, or washing the dishes.
 Try doing crosswords or other puzzles.

 - Have healthy snacks ready, like carrots, nuts, apples, or sugar-free gum.

 - If you used to smoke while driving, try something new.
 Take public transportation or ride with a friend.

 - Take several deep breaths to help you relax.